1828 Classic Head Half Cent - 13 Stars

 Description

 The 1828 Classic Head Half Cent - 13 Stars is a cent produced at the Philadelphia Mint as part of the Classic Head Half Cents 1809-1836 series.
-Total mintage reached 606,000.
-The obverse features Liberty facing left wearing a fillet or headband inscribed LIBERTY, while the reverse displays a wreath enclosing HALF CENT.
-Designed by John Reich.
+The U.S. Mint produced 606,000 examples, making this ranked 4th of 5 mint variants by mintage, with 32% of production.
+The obverse features Liberty facing left wearing a fillet or headband inscribed LIBERTY and the reverse displays a wreath enclosing HALF CENT.
+Multiple die varieties including the 13 Stars and 12 Stars varieties.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $100 to $721 depending on grade and condition.
 Struck in copper, weighing 5.44 grams, 23.5 mm in diameter, with a plain edge.
 Cataloged as PCGS #1147.
-The Classic Head Half Cent was produced intermittently from 1809 to 1836.
-The 1811 is a key date.
-Proof-only and restrike issues from the 1830s are numismatic specialties.
-Cohen die varieties are actively collected.

 External References